BLUE HORIZON 1261

 The Border collie tightened her hold on the vixen's arm with a grin.
 "We want you to feel right at home on board the Blue Horizon," she said.
 "Besides, I really enjoyed the look on her face!"

 Jiro frowned.
 "That one might be more trouble before we have a chance to get out of here," he said.
 "This way, ladies."
-They followed him toward a control panel situated between the main airlock and the cargo bay opening.
+They followed him toward a control panel located between the main airlock and the cargo bay opening.
 When he was sure that everyone was safely inside and out of the way, he activated the controls to raise the ramp and close the massive door.
 "Until we've launched with our first shipment," he explained, "we should probably keep the doors closed so that no vengeful ghosts sneak on board to cause havoc."

 Jiro turned back to the red fox, smiling at the three females standing side by side.
 "Aside from our captain, you are currently the most important member of our crew," he said to the vixen.
 "We will stand by and protect our valuable assets!"